 While you can’t blanket coat an answer for either brand in terms of durability, TAG Heuer has a higher percentage of sports models in their product catalog when compare to Longines.

-While Longines also has many sports models which have a rugged build very comparable to TAG Heuer, the majority of Longines’ watches are classic watches which have a more refined build.
+While Longines also has many sports models that have a rugged build very comparable to TAG Heuer, the majority of Longines’ watches are classic watches that have a more refined build.

 The higher-end Longines watches go up over $16,000 and TAG Heuer has some watches that have a list price of over $26,000.